carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

 The expression `x as U` is rewritten to `x.(As(U).Convert)()`.

 **Note:** This rewrite causes the expression `U` to be implicitly converted to type `Type`.
-The program is invalid if `U` this conversion is not possible.
+The program is invalid if this conversion is not possible.

 ## Alternatives considered